peterlazzarino/react-controlled-ab/README.md

 The amount of miliseconds to wait after dom content loaded to fallback to the control group if no event is received

-### defaultExperience
+### placeholder

-Type: number Default: 0
+Type: boolean Default: false

-The index of the variants array to show after timeout after dom loaded to fallback to, uses 0 by default.
+Mount the control with visibility: hidden set on a container so the place it would usually take up is taken up in the DOM, can help to avoid jarring transitions